nickfargo/state/src/state.coffee.md

         if via & VIA_SUB
           i = 0; queue = [ this ]
           while subject = queue[ i++ ]
-            for substate in subject.substates no, yes
+            for substate in subject.substates yes
               continue if substate is toBeSkipped
               result = substate.query selector, against, VIA_NONE
               return result if result